Nursing, Genomics and Healthcare (Virtual Conference)07 - 09 July 2021

 The scientific programme committee will assess your abstract after the deadline has passed and you will be notified whether you have been selected for an oral or poster presentation.

-Priority will be given to PhD students, trainees and delegates from under resourced regions.
+Registration bursaries are available for this conference.
+Priority will be given to students, trainees and nurses from under resourced regions.

 To apply, please contact the conference organiser.
 You will be sent a unique registration link which will hold your place, without taking payment, until you have been notified of the outcome of your application.